04 Jun Canary Craftivists FAQ

-- Yet politicians are busy, and their inboxes are full.
+- Politicians are busy, and their inboxes are full.
 There are more problems to solve and few thank-you notes.
 So, how will your yellow canary and handwritten letter measure up to a river of emails?

 Your yellow canary is humble.
 It’s respectfully challenging.
 Most importantly, it’s memorable.
 By gifting a yellow canary to your MP your voice has a better chance of being heard.
 As a power holder, it’s pretty disarming to receive such a thoughtful and thought-provoking gift, especially if you’re used to being screamed at all day.

 Our ‘Canary Craftivists’ campaign is a part of Climate Action: Race to Zero challenges.
 We are all in a race to zero carbon emissions by 2050 or sooner.
 We were given £5000 to help with costs alongside from our generous and kind Craftivist Collective patrons and payment from Sarah’s talks, product sales and training sessions.
 This project is done on a shoestring so that we can be flexible and agile in our work.